-- (h) Amendments to the Budget.
+- Amendments to the Budget.
 Except as otherwise restricted by law, the local board may amend the budget at any time after adoption, in any manner, so long as the budget, as amended, continues to satisfy the requirements of this section.
 The local board by appropriate resolution may authorize the budget officer to transfer monies from one appropriation to another within the same fund subject to such limitations and procedures as it may prescribe.
 Any such transfers shall be reported to the local board at its next regular meeting and shall be entered in the minutes.
-Amendments to the adopted budget shall also be provided to the appointing authority and the Commission. - (i) Interim Budget.
+Amendments to the adopted budget shall also be provided to the appointing authority and the Commission. - Interim Budget.
 In case the adoption of the budget is delayed until after July 1, the local board shall make interim appropriations for the purpose of paying salaries, debt service payments, and the usual ordinary expenses of the local board for the interval between the beginning of the budget year and the adoption of the budget.
-Interim appropriations so made shall be charged to the proper appropriations in the adopted budget. - (j) Finance Officer.
-The local board shall designate (i) a part-time or full-time employee of the board other than the general manager or (ii) the finance officer of the appointing authority with consent of the appointing authority to be the finance officer for the local board.
-The Commission, for good cause shown, may allow the general manager of a board to also be the finance officer.
-Good cause includes, but is not limited to, the fact that the board operates no more than two stores, and any approval for the general manager to also be the finance officer shall apply until the board operates more than two stores; in any event, the approval shall be effective for 36 months.

-- (k) Duties and Powers of the Finance Officer.
-The finance officer for a local board shall: - (1) Keep the accounts of the local board in accordance with generally accepted principles of governmental accounting and the rules and regulations of the Commission. - (2) Disburse all funds of the local board in strict compliance with this Chapter, the budget, and preaudit obligations, and disbursements as required by this section. - (3) As often as may be requested by the local board or the general manager, prepare and file with the board a statement of the financial condition of the local board. - (4) Receive and deposit all monies accruing to the local board, or supervise the receipt and deposit of money by other duly authorized employees. - (5) Maintain all records concerning the debt and other obligations of the local board, determine the amount of money that will be required for debt service or the payment of other obligations during each fiscal year, and maintain all funds. - (6) Supervise the investment of idle funds of the local board pursuant to subsection (t) of this section.
+Interim appropriations so made shall be charged to the proper appropriations in the adopted budget. - Finance Officer.
+Except as otherwise provided, the local board shall designate (i) a part-time or full-time employee of the board other than the general manager or (ii) the finance officer of the appointing authority with consent of the appointing authority to be the finance officer for the local board.
+The Commission, for good cause shown, may allow the general manager of a board also to be the finance officer.
+Good cause includes, but is not limited to, the fact that the board operates no more than two stores, and any approval for the general manager also to be the finance officer shall apply until the board operates more than two stores; in any event, the approval shall be effective for 36 months. - Duties and Powers of the Finance Officer.
+The finance officer for a local board (k) shall: - (1) Keep the accounts of the local board in accordance with generally accepted principles of governmental accounting and the rules and regulations of the Commission. - (2) Disburse all funds of the local board in strict compliance with this Chapter, the budget, and preaudit obligations, and disbursements as required by this section. - (3) As often as may be requested by the local board or the general manager, prepare and file with the board a statement of the financial condition of the local board. - (4) Receive and deposit all monies accruing to the local board, or supervise the receipt and deposit of money by other duly authorized employees. - Maintain all records concerning the debt and other obligations of the local (5) board, determine the amount of money that will be required for debt service or the payment of other obligations during each fiscal year, and maintain all funds.